dansinker/shareyourwork/README.md

 And, since, we have all gotten really good at showing our work.

 And *man* what work it is to show: over the last few years, the work that this community has produced has evolved exponentially.
 We've gone from google map mashups to writing entire mapping libraries.
+From basic charts and graphs to complex masterpieces using newsroom-built libraries like D3.
+(We've even gone from being in awe of Snowfall to making it a punchline in record time.)

 That is, in large part, thanks to this SHOW YOUR WORK philosophy: it's allowed the things we do best--and the way we did them--to spread rapidly.